-Circuladium is a new media art collective based in Brooklyn.
+Circuladium is a new media art duo based in Brooklyn.
 It is formed by Hui-Ying Tsai and Jonathan Grover since 2018.
 Both artists gained their MFA in Design and Technology, and New Genres from San Francisco Art Institute in 2009.

 Circuladium believes space is defined by exercising our presence.
 We experiment with various technologies and materials to create interactive works that reinforce the connection between material and spirit through the human body.